 Still have questions?
 Check out answers to our Frequently Asked Questions.

-If you are selected for the fellowship program, you will begin working in May or June.
+If you are selected for the fellowship program, you will begin working in May or June of 2018.
 As an employee, we will expect you to be a conscientious, dependable team player.
 You will be expected to work at your sponsoring company every summer for a minimum of eight consecutive weeks (40-hour workweek) until graduation from college.
 You will also be expected to participate in all Foundation activities for which you are eligible including our summer conference and the Link Mentoring Initiative.
 As a student, you will be required to maintain at least a 3.0 cumulative grade-point average during college to remain in the program.

 We appreciate your interest and thank you for taking the time to complete the application.
 If you are selected, we can promise that a whole new world will be open to you.
 The Emma L. Bowen Foundation will provide the opportunity -- you provide the talent.